Van life: how to live in a van and save money

-With his accommodation sorted, Ken then had to tackle the issue of paying for his postgraduate tuition fees and living costs.
+With his accommodation sorted, Ken had to tackle paying for his postgraduate tuition fees and living costs.
 As he was dead against taking on any debt, a Student Loan was out of the question.

-The total cost of tuition for his two-year master's degree was originally $30,000, but thanks to financial aid (grants, bursaries and scholarships), Ken managed to get it down to $11,000.
+The total cost of tuition for his two-year master's degree was originally $30,000.
+But thanks to financial aid (student bursaries), Ken managed to get it down to $11,000.
 That was two-thirds of the job done, straight off the bat!

-But his living costs and the remaining tuition fees still needed paying, so Ken decided to take up a series of different jobs to keep his bank balance in the black.
+But his living costs and the remaining tuition fees still needed paying.
+So, Ken decided to take up a series of different jobs to keep his bank balance above water.

 I funded my living costs in a few ways: occasional medical experiments, a part-time job tutoring elementary school students and a summer job working for National Park Service in Alaska.

 How much does it cost to live in a van?

-When explaining the costs of 'van dwelling', as he puts it, Ken is keen to stress that, unlike paying for rented accommodation, all the money spent on a van doesn't just disappear... unless it breaks, that is.
+When explaining the costs of van life, Ken is keen to stress that, unlike paying for rented accommodation, the money spent on a van doesn't just disappear.
+Unless it breaks, that is.

 Keep in mind that a vehicle maintains some value, so you can expect a lot of that money back if you sell it.

 However, while I only lived in the van for two years, it did end up crapping out on me on a drive across Iowa, only getting me $300 for scrap metal.

-According to Ken, staying in uni halls or private accommodation would have cost, at the very least, $500 a month.
-To put it another way, he got two years of accommodation for the price of three months – or less, if you include the money he made from selling the van on.
+According to Ken, staying in uni halls or private accommodation would have cost at least $500 a month.
+To put it another way, he got two years of accommodation for the price of three months.
+In fact, it's even less if you include the money he made from selling the van.

-But when you're staying in halls, you're not just paying for the roof over your head.
+But when you're staying in halls, you're not simply paying for the roof over your head.